tmonks/100-days-of-code/r2-log.md

 Researched how to set up one-to-many relationships in #MongoDB.
 Finally came up with a schema for my conversation starter app that I'm happy with 🤓 Decided to use two collections with the conversation prompts containing a reference to their parent category.
 \#100DaysOfCode

+### Day 43
+R2/D43
+Implemented an express route to return a random prompt on my conversation starter app.
+Took a lot longer than I thought it would, but I learned about #MongoDB aggregations (like sample, unwind, & project).
+Feel like I need a whole class on that topic 🥴
+\#100DaysOfCode